 The Sporthotel Royer is where eating and full rehearsals take place.
-It's visible from all over Schladming due to the giant sign on the top that says "SPORTHOTEL ROYER".
+It's visible from all over Schladming due to the giant sign on the top that says "SPORTHOTEL ROYER" (See figure 9).
 To get there from the JUFA, walk away from the Hauptplatz to the traffic circle (which used to have a go-kart on it) and take the exit going downhill (away from the mountain).
 Take the right hand fork, and then walk straight, under the highway and around the bend to the left.
 To get there from the school, it's very similar, you just walk on the road to the same traffic circle which used to have the go-kart.
+See figure 10 for a map.